How to become a digital nomad

 • Visa restrictions: Depending on your passport type, you might have trouble switching from one visa to another over time.
 If you want to visit a country that doesn’t offer a digital nomad visa, for example, you might have to use a tourist visa with many limitations.
 It also means endless applications and embassy visits if you're applying in the Schengen area with an African passport.

-• Unstable income: Since you might be freelancing a lot, there’s no job security like one that comes with the 9-5.
+• Unstable income: Since you might be freelancing a lot, there’s no job security like the one that comes with the 9-5.
 So you might need to take on more work than usual, save more and live a simpler lifestyle.

 • Unpredictable taxes: Tax laws vary by country, so you might need to consult an account officer to help you keep track of your taxes, especially if you’ve changed countries within a year.

-Wrapping Up
+Wrapping up

 Being a digital nomad requires adequate planning, research, and savings.
 However, joining online communities will help you better understand the lifestyle as you hear directly from other nomads.